bullockw/DR-Rackware/README.md

 *(This will make sure the new instance points to the backup database after every sync)*

-## Step 5: Conduct the failover operation to activate the backup database
+## Section 5: Conduct the failover operation to activate the backup database

 1. Navigate to the standby database
 ![](./screenshots/db-nav.PNG)